Dave Wolverton

 John David Wolverton (May 28, 1957 – January 14, 2022), better known by his pen names Dave Wolverton and David Farland, was an American author, editor, and instructor of online writing workshops and groups.
 He wrote in several genres but was known best for his science fiction and fantasy works.
-Books in his Runelords series hit the New York Times bestsellers list.
+He wrote 24 stories for the Star Wars franchise and 3 for the Mummy franchise.
+He wrote stories that famous actors like Jackie Chan and Dwayne The Rock Johnson (The Mummy) were in.
+Books in his Runelords series were international bestsellers and hit the New York Times bestsellers list.

 In 1987, he won the Writers of the Future contest.
-He has been nominated for a Nebula Award and a Hugo Award.
-He died in the early morning hours of January 14, 2022.
+He was nominated for a Nebula Award and a Hugo Award.
+He died in the early morning of January 14, 2022.
 He lived in St. George, Utah, with his wife at the time of his death.